 If Kyoto has one image that ends up on every travel mood board, I am quite sure you have seen this one, the Arashiyama bamboo forest with the long pathway through tall leafy bamboo, and lots and I mean a lot of bamboo trees.

-This was one of my travel bucketlist spots, and I spent five days in Kyoto and gave one full morning, wait no it was probably just more than half a day to Arashiyama.
+This was one of my travel bucketlist spots, and I spent five days in Kyoto and gave this one full morning, wait no it was probably just more than half a day to Arashiyama.

 I’ve put together this guide to tell you if the bamboo forest is worth visiting, what to actually expect at Arashiyama and also the monkey park which is in the area, and other things to do in Arashiyama like the Monkey Park Iwatayama.
 I also added some tour and experiences recommendations for your consideration throughout this article.